gcallah/BookReviews/salter.md

 ISBN: 978-0-8132-3681-0

 Alexander Salter has written an important book, examining how the political program of distributism can inform contemporary debates about political economy.
+(I should note here that Salter and I co-wrote a paper on distributism, which is, in fact, cited in the book under review.)
 The fact that Salter is a trained economist with a PhD is significant, since it contradicts the idea that taking distributism seriously might be simply a symptom of ignorance of "scientific" economics.
-(Disclosure: Salter and I co-wrote a paper on distributism, which is, in fact, cited in the book under review.)
-Despite Salter's sympathy with distributist thought, he never gives the architects of distributism (chiefly G.K.
-Chesterton and Hilaire Belloc) a free pass: he continually tests whether their ideas appear plausible given commonly accepted economic theory.
+Despite Salter's sympathy with distributist thought, he never gives the architects of distributism (chiefly G. K. Chesterton and Hilaire Belloc) a free pass: he continually tests whether their ideas appear plausible given commonly accepted economic theory.
 Spoiler: in many cases they do appear so, but in several others Salter judges them to come up short.